-- Full medical history & physical examination - Including cardiac history, any history of mental health issues and employment status pre-ALLdiagnosis (baseline measurements for the late effects assessment at 2 years follow up in section 8.3) - Height, Weight & BSA - Assessment of performance status (ECOG) - Full blood counts & biochemistry - Bone marrow aspirate & trephine - Pregnancy test for all women of childbearing age - Confirmation of disease diagnosis from bone marrow aspirate (or peripheral blood where there is high presenting WCC) using Immunophenotyping/Flow Cytometry - Cytogenetic, FISH and molecular genetic analysis on a pre-treatment bone marrow is essential to - o (a) confirm the presence or absence of the Philadephia (Ph) chromosome $\t(9;22)(q34;q11) \t$ BCR-ABL1.
+- Full medical history (including family history of cancer) & physical examination - Including cardiac history, any history of mental health issues and employment status pre-ALL diagnosis (baseline measurements for the late effects assessment at 2 years follow up in section 8.3) - Height, Weight & BSA - Assessment of performance status (ECOG) - · Full blood counts & biochemistry - Hepatitis B serology - Hepatitis C serology - HIV testing is advised as standard of care, but is not mandated - Bone marrow aspirate & trephine - Pregnancy test for all women of childbearing age - Confirmation of disease diagnosis from bone marrow aspirate (or peripheral blood where there is high presenting WCC) using immunophenotyping/flow cytometry - Cytogenetic, FISH and molecular genetic analysis on a pre-treatment bone marrow is essential to - o (a) confirm the presence or absence of the Philadephia (Ph) chromosome $\t(9;22)(q34;q11) \t$ BCR-ABL1.
 Where patient is Ph pos, imatinib will be administered with the therapy. - (b) identify the following high risk abnormalities (refer to Appendix 6 for cytogenetic definitions and detection strategy; - Philadephia chromosome \ t(9;22)(q34;q11) \ BCR-ABL1. - These patients will need imatinib added to therapy - t(4;11)(q21;q23) / MLL-AF4 - NB AFF1 was previously known as AF4 and MLLT2 - low hypodiploidy / near-triploidy (Ho-Tr) - complex karyotype (five or more chromosomal abnormalities) - These tests are to be performed by the local or regional cytogenetic/genetic laboratory and a copy of the report of all diagnostic and relapse cytogenetic, FISH and genetic testing must be sent to the cytogenetic coordinating centre - the Leukaemia Research Cytogentics Group (LRCG).
 See Appendix 6 for contact details. - The cytogenetic co-ordinating centre (LRCG) may request left-over fixed cell suspension, DNA, RNA or other material from the local genetics laboratory or the treating clinician to undertake further cytogenetic, molecular cytogenetic and genetic testing (including but not restricted to FISH, array CGH and RT-PCR) to refine the definition of known abnormalities and characterise novel subgroups.
 All these additional tests will be performed with the full knowledge of the CI and clinical coordinators. - Lumbar puncture is not required at diagnosis except in the case of suspected central nervous system involvement.
 Otherwise, it should be avoided (in case of traumatic puncture and CNS seeding) until the first dose of intrathecal methotrexate is due, at which time blasts should have been cleared from the peripheral blood.
 The first lumbar puncture should always be given by the most experienced operator available, to reduce the incidence of traumatic taps.